iov-one/docs/docs/iov-name-service/clients/01-rest-api.md

 ## Getting started

 - You need first to setup a full node.
-You can [check this page](/docs/iov-name-service/validator/testnet) to have all the informaiton needed.
+You can [check this page](/docs/iov-name-service/validator/testnet) to have all the information needed.
 - Install the IOV Name Service API Rest on your full node following the [readme information](https://github.com/iov-one/bns/tree/master/cmd/bnsapi)

 ## API